rust-lang/book/src/ch17-05-streams.md

 ```

 As the output suggests, the problem is that we need the right trait in scope to
 be able to use the `next` method.
-In this case, that trait is `StreamExt`.
-The
+Given our discussion so far, you might
+reasonably expect that to be `Stream`, but the trait we need *here* is actually
-`Ext` there is for “extension”: this is a common pattern in the Rust community
+`StreamExt`.
+The `Ext` there is for “extension”: this is a common pattern in
-for extending one trait with another.
-We will discuss `StreamExt` more shortly!
+the Rust community for extending one trait with another.

+You might be wondering why `StreamExt` instead of `Stream`, and for that matter
+whether there is a `Stream` type at all.
+Briefly, the answer is that throughout
+the Rust ecosystem, the `Stream` trait defines a low-level interface which
+effectively combines the `Iterator` and `Future` traits.
+The `StreamExt` trait
+supplies a higher-level set of APIs on top of `Stream`, including the `next`
+method and also many other utility methods like those from `Iterator`.
+We will
+return to the `Stream` and `StreamExt` traits in a bit more detail at the end of
+the chapter.
+For now, this is enough to let us keep moving.

 All we need to do here is add a `use` statement for `trpl::StreamExt`, as in
 Listing 17-30.